Bhutanese cultural and natural heritages are famous to international tourists

 Visit the handicraft shops to purchase souvenirs.
 Return to a hotel.
 Rest, relax and spend a night.

 Drive to Gangtey (Phobjika valley) after having breakfast.
 A scenic drive of dwarf green bamboos and oak and rhododendron forest on the way to Wangdue Phodrang.
 A descending drive to reach Phobjika valley.
 It is home to sacred black-necked cranes, especially in winter which is taken as a symbol of longevity.
 Explore the Gangtey Goempa rich in Bhutanese traditional architecture.
-Tour the nearby places and interact with locals to learn more about this lovely valley.
+Tour the Black Necked Crane Information Centre and other nearby places and interact with locals to learn more about this lovely valley.
 Spend a night at a hotel.

 A 2.5-hour drive to Punakha after having breakfast.
 On the way, stop at Chimi Lhakhang.
 A short walk to the famous Fertility Temple of Bhutan.
 An important temple not only in Bhutan but also worldwide as many childless couples visit to seek the blessings of Divine Madman.
 Rest for a while at a hotel and have lunch.
 It’s time to visit Punakha dzong which is the second oldest and the second largest in Bhutan.
 Witness the main temple, a Bodhi tree, and a big white stupa inside the dzong.
 This dzong was built without using nails and is also called “the palace of bliss”.
+From there, head towards Punakha Suspension Bridge.
+It is near from the Punakha Dzong.
+Enjoy the awesome views from the bridge.
 If one arrives here around mid-Feb, enjoy the Punakha festival.
 A half-hour drive to Khamsum Yulley Namgyal Chorten.
 The Chorten was built to bring peace to the world where the images of the deities of mandalas Vajrakilaya are seen.
 Stay overnight at a hotel.

 After having breakfast, get ready to drive to Paro.
 On the way, a visit to Simtokha Dzong in Thimphu.
 It is also named Sangak Zabdhon Phodrang where one can truly appreciate rich cultural wonders.
 The Shakyamuni Buddha statue, eight Bodhisattvas, and 300 slate carvings depicting Buddhist masters and saints inside the chapel are truly wonderful.
 Currently, it houses the Institute for Language and Culture Studies.
 After that, drive back to Paro and relax for a while at a hotel.